kallotec/kallotec.github.io/_posts/2018-07-30-short-guide-to-interviews.markdown

 If after the interview you're not sure, then either you didn't ask enough questions, do enough research, or you're subconciously detecting something toxic.

-Get some advice from an experienced friend or colleague.
+Ask an experienced friend or colleague what they thinkg.

 ### Offers